 When you go to a rental viewing, try to get a feel for the neighbourhood.
 How far is it from the train or supermarket?
 Are you surrounded by young singles or families?
 Checking out the area before you move in will eliminate any nasty surprises.
 You can try a neighbourhood before you sign any lease with Airbnb, through Rent.com.au.

 Review your lease

 Read it once, read it twice and read it one more time.
-It’s better to go over a lease a hundred times before signing, than to be stuck in an unfortunate situation.
-Consider the legal standards for both landlords and tenants, and make sure that your lease reflects these.
+It’s better to go over a lease a hundred times before signing than to be stuck in an unfortunate situation.
+Consider the legal requirements for both landlords and tenants, and make sure that your lease reflects these.

 Looking for a rental property?
 Go no further.